-Apply As a Freshman
+Apply As a First-Year Student

 The Undergraduate Admissions Office looks forward to reading your application!
 We welcome all students who are considering UMass Boston to apply and will review all applicants who submit all application requirements.
 Be sure to review the below information to ensure your application is complete.

-Apply online by submitting either the UMass Boston web application or the Common Application below:
+Apply online by submitting either the UMass Boston Web Application or the Common Application below:

 Submit all additional application requirements to the following address:

 If you need any assistance during the application process, you may contact us at firstname.lastname@example.org or 617.287.6100.

 Early Action I (recommended for Nursing): November 1

 Regular Decision: February 15

 - Completed UMass Boston Web Application or Common Application with Essay